Crowsworn

-Crowsworn is an upcoming Metroidvania game developed by Canadian studio Mongoose Rodeo.
-The game was funded on Kickstarter, and has not had a new release date announced since a delay in August of 2023.
+Crowsworn is an upcoming Metroidvania game developed by Canadian independent developer Mongoose Rodeo.
+The game was funded on Kickstarter, and has not had a new release date announced since a delay in August 2023.
 It is planned to release on Windows, macOS, Linux, Nintendo Switch, PlayStation 5, and Xbox Series X/S.

 Gameplay

 Crowsworn is a Metroidvania with elements of the soulslike genre.
 The player character fights enemies in melee using a scythe, and at range using two guns.
 They can also utilize Corvian powers, magical abilities that can be used in combat.
 Use of Corvian powers requires the exertion of an energy called Malice, which can be recharged by attacking enemies with the scythe.
-The game features platforming, side quests, and several bosses, as well as a boss rush mode and a planned DLC expansion after launch.
+The game features platforming, side quests, over 120 enemies, and more than 30 bosses, as well as a boss rush mode and a planned DLC expansion after launch.

 Premise

-Crowsworn will take place in Fearanndal, a fallen kingdom beset by a curse.
+Crowsworn will take place in Fearanndal, a once vibrant kingdom now beset by a curse.
+Now "overrun by sightless creatures of nightmare", "all but the last remnants of humanity have seemingly vanished".
 The player will take control of a currently unnamed protagonist with the appearance of a plague doctor and a crow, who wakes up in a coffin suffering from amnesia.
-As the protagonist, the player will traverse the vast kingdom to uncover the origin of this curse.
+As the protagonist, the player will traverse the vast kingdom to end the curse, uncover its origin, and realize their salvation.